AlbertoPiacquadio/Warehouse-Routing-Analysis/README.md

 ## 🎓 Master's Thesis in Management Engineering

-This repository contains the numerical simulation models and analysis performed for the Master's Thesis in Management Engineering at the Politecnico di Bari.
+This repository contains the numerical simulation models and analysis performed for the Master's Thesis in Management Engineering at the Politecnico of Bari.
 The core area of study is the logistics discipline, focusing specifically on the challenges of internal logistics within a warehouse.

 **Candidate:** Alberto Piacquadio
 **Academic Year:** 2024-2025